-- Ventilation, i.e. via a window,
+- Ventilation, i.e. via a window

 - Hygiene practice by providing:

 - tissues,

-- hand sanitiser, disinfectant,
+- hand sanitiser, disinfectant

-- PPE; gloves, masks,
+- gloves, masks

-- Clinical waste bags.
+- waste bags

-If someone becomes unwell in the workplace with symptoms such as cough, fever, difficulty breathing, the COVID-19 manager/response team should isolate the employee by accompanying the individual to a designated isolation area via the isolation route, keeping at least 2 metres away from the symptomatic person and also making sure that others maintain a distance of at least 2 metres from the symptomatic person at all times.
-The unwell individual should be provided with a mask if available.
+If someone becomes unwell in the workplace with symptoms such as cough, fever, difficulty breathing, the COVID-19 manager/response team should isolate the employee by accompanying the individual to a designated isolation area via the isolation route, keeping at least 2 metres away from the symtomatic person and also making sure that others maintain a distance of at least 2 metres from the symptomatic person at all times.
+The unwell individual should be provided with a mask, if available, to be worn if in a room with other people or while exiting the premises.
+There is no need for them to wear a mask while isolating in a room on their own.